 SAFETY CONDITION COMPLIANCE NOTES iridescence and light reflection.
 Does not dazzle or distract drivers due to their brightness, high light emissions and/or frequent flashing.
-Luminance to comply with specifications as detailed under 'Luminance'. and/or frequent flashing. not dazzle or distract drivers.
-The sign luminance w Does not create a confusing or dominating background, which has the potential to reduce the clarity of a traffic control device or the readability of the road layout.
-The sign is located outside the road response going implementation of appropriate and ensure that the sign will not reduce the control devices/signs on the road or improad layout.
+Luminance to comply with specifications as detailed under 'Luminance'. Ø The LED panel will display an electronic LED static image with no animated graphics or flashing lights.
+Therefore, the sign will not dazzle or distract drivers.
+The sign luminance will be programmable and will automatically adjust to different light levels within the maximum luminance parameters set out in the guidelines.
+Does not create a confusing or dominating background, which has the potential to reduce the clarity of a traffic control device or the readability of the road layout. Ø The sign is located outside the road reserve.
+There will be on- going implementation of appropriate advertising content, to ensure that the sign will not reduce the clarity of any traffic control devices/signs on the road or impact on the readability of road layout.
 Displays in the form of a sequential series of related messages shall be restricted to a maximum of three displays only.
-The duration of transition between the full display of one message and the full display of the next message shall not exceed 1.5 seconds.
+The duration of transition between the full display of one message and the full display of the next message shall not exceed 1.5 seconds. Ø It is recommended that the proposed sign not display sequential messages.
 Animated transitional effects such as fly-in, sliding and checker boarding shall not be permitted on electronic signs. Ø No animations are proposed.
 No more than seven words on any single sign display shall be readable by drivers at any one time. Ø On-going implementation of appropriate advertising content.
 RO AD USER SAFETY - CONTENT No colours and shapes arranged that may be mistaken for a traffic signals, traffic signs or instruction signs. Ø On-going implementation of appropriate advertising content.
 No symbols, graphics or text that entices drivers to immediately turn or change lanes, or which could be mistaken for an instruction to drivers. Ø On-going implementation of appropriate advertising content.
 No complicated / long website, social media or email addresses, and text messaging instructions. Ø On-going implementation of appropriate advertising content.
 ROAD USER SAFETY - MOVEM ENT AND ROTATION Moving advertising devices shall be restricted to speed environments of 70 km/h or less. Ø The proposed sign is fixed in place and will not move or rotate.
-Movement of an advertising device shall be restricted to rotation about a vertical axis or axes (Advertising devices in the form of a flag or banner are excluded from this condition). Ø The proposed sign is fixed in place and will not move or rotate.
+Movement of an advertising device shall be restricted to rotation about a vertical axis or axes (Advertising devices in the form of a flag or banner are excluded from this condition). Ø The proposed sign is fixed in place and will not move or rotate t16257pgr01a,docx